 If you fancy it, you can add in extra loops to take on each area’s downhill trails for the full experience.

 Your wristband gives you access to refreshment stops all the way round.
 At each stop, they serve some kind of Savoyard specialty.
 Think rosti, tartiflette and fondue!
 If you don’t consider melted cheese to be what your body needs, there are lots of sugary options to keep you going.
-You can even have a beer at each stop, but I wouldn’t recommend it.
+You can even have a beer at each stop.

 The great thing about your wristband, is that you can use it when you get back to the resort you are staying in.
 This means free beer and food, until it runs out after your ride!